mitstack/MazeSolution/README.md

 # unit testing coverage
 - Covered positive scenarios
 - Covered negative scenarios (try to break it in several ways :) by entering different number of rows and columns, cause infinite loop, randowm arrays, excercise all 4 paths)
 - Todo implementation scenarios should not crash the program.
-It should handle the exceptions gracefully
+It should handle the exceptions gracefully for outofboundexceptuons and stack overflow exceptions
 ![image](https://user-images.githubusercontent.com/98483366/185811319-87387810-26a7-458a-afc3-74dcdc5e7906.png)